Early Years & Early Education

 Indy Blowing Up It’s Own Downtown

-37. All local loans and debts of any kind were voluntarily paid in full to all, secured and unsecured creditors alike, and the assets were moved to Illinois for later use in one of Hollywood Blvd Cinema’s expansions.
-Even so, in the last year of operation, Hollywood Bar & Filmworks was listed in the Indianapolis Business Journal as the 8th fasted growing company in Indy.
+37. All local loans and debts of any kind were voluntarily paid in full to everyone, both secured and unsecured creditors alike, and the assets were moved to Illinois for later use in one of Hollywood Blvd Cinema’s expansions.
+Even so, in the last year of operation, Hollywood Bar & Filmworks was listed in the Indianapolis Business Journal as the 8th fasted growing company in Indiana.

 38. This wreckage was all due to local governments reckless and uncaring actions, lying to the public, quashing dissent on this and related issues.

-39. Exposures of information and findings by Ted later helped cost the Mayor his Office and later his cronies were prevented from winning their office for from their third consecutive term.
+39. Exposures of information and findings by Ted later helped cost the Mayor his third consecutive of Office and later his cronies were prevented from winning public office.

 40. Bulthaup also saved the City some $55 million dollars by disclosing the facts of his theaters and the other businesses closures and showing the local NBA team was just the opposite of the economic powerhouse for Indianapolis that the City and the Pacers pretended it to be, and that was it unworthy of further public subsidy.

-41. Bulthaup brought into public light the fact that the Executive Director of the Capital Improvement Board (which receives another 1% over the 5% Indiana sales tax for its funding) had added a 5th floor to the parking garage next to the Pacer’s Fieldhouse at a cost of $5.4 million dollars without letting the Board know about the hidden clause in the Pacer’s agreement that this expensive extra floor of the garage could not be used……..
+41. Bulthaup brought into public light the fact that the Executive Director of the Capital Improvement Board (which had received another 1% over the 5% Indiana sales tax for its funding) had added a 5th floor to the parking garage next to the Pacer’s Fieldhouse at a cost of $5.4 million dollars without letting the Board know about a clause hidden in the Pacer’s agreement that this expensive extra floor of the garage could not be used to park cars for Pacers games……..

-42. …..and that the CIB also hid from the public that the Pacers were over $37,500,000 in arrears (yes, that’s over $37 million dollars the basketball team just kept, never making a dime in payment in over ten years) on that parking garage despite the CIB giving them the arena for free and despite the fact that they kept all the revenue from this parking garage which the public had actually and unknowingly paid the total bill for as a gift.
+42. …..and Bulthaup later exposed that the CIB also hid from the public that the Pacers were over $37,500,000 in arrears for using that garage.
+(Yes, that’s over $37 million dollars the basketball team just kept, never making a dime in payment in over ten years) on that parking garage despite the CIB giving them the arena for free and despite the fact that they kept all the revenue from this parking garage which the public had actually and unknowingly paid the total bill.
+The structure and its revenue was essentially gifted to the team.
 The Pacers never did pay for the garage or its use, and since it was owned by the Capital Improvement Board, the public picked up any costs of upkeep, maintenance, repairs, light bulbs and electricity.

 43. The last straw for Bulthaup was when the Mayor of Indianapolis, despite previous assurances before the election, doubled the restaurant tax to build a new stadium for the Indianapolis Colts.
 Taxes did drive Bulthaup out of Indianapolis.
 The average profit margin for a restaurant in Indiana and the entire country is 4%.
-Such added 2% F&B tax in practical terms was enforced profit sharing in everyone in the industry’s business with wealthy sports team owners by an act of law.
+An added 2% F&B tax on Sales in practical terms was enforced profit sharing by the governnnent in the individual businesses of an entire industry, and given to wealthy sports team owners by an act of law.
 I said no thank you and left Indianapolis.
-In court, the taxing authorities agreed for the record that the sports teams had been as disastrous for downtown as hurricane Katrina was for New Orleans.
+In court, the taxing authorities of the Federal Government agreed for the record that the sports teams presence had been as disastrous for downtown Indy as hurricane Katrina was for New Orleans.

 44. Regardless, his Indianapolis business of 15 years was a total loss to Bulthaup and his family.
 It was a very family oriented business and one young employee even committed suicide due to losing her family to the closure of that business.

-45. The Indianapolis City Council passed a “Posthumous” resolution the day after the theaters closure, saying the theater was one of the city’s greatest assets and even called Bulthaup one of the “iron men” and “visionaries” of downtown’s resurgence.
+45. The Indianapolis City Council passed a “Posthumous” resolution saying the theater was one of the city’s greatest assets and even called Bulthaup one of the “iron men” and “visionaries” of downtown’s resurgence.
+That Resolution was unknowingly passed just hours after I closed the beloved theater for good.

-46. A 2015 news article listed the top ten things that are missed in Indianapolis and the likes of which will never be seen again.
-Hollywood was on the list.
+46. A 2015 news article in Indianapolis listed the top ten things that are missed in Indianapolis and the likes of which will never be seen again.
+Hollywood Filmworks was on that list.

 48. After construction was three/fourths complete, building inspectors for the first time demanded that the entire facility be brought up to code, not just the new construction as the code reads.
 This necessitated a three month delay, postponing the Grand Opening and causing the heavy Christmas movie going season to be missed.
-The rescheduled Grand Opening coincided with the declaration of war on Iraq which focused the nation’s attention, especially the media, on their small screen televisions.
-With the additional demanded upgrades and due to these circumstances, there was an immediate cash shortfall of about one million dollars.
+The rescheduled Grand Opening Weekend coincided with the opening of the war with Iraq.
+The entire nation focused its attention, especially the media, on their small screen televisions and not going to the movies.
+With the additional demanded upgrades and added to these circumstances, there was an immediate cash shortfall of about one million dollars.

 49. Hollywood Blvd was named by Chicago Magazine as “Best Cinema” in its first year of operation, beating out the new $30,000,000 AMC/Imax downtown.